 Since the day we found out we were pregnant it's been nothing but happiness and excitement for us.
 I suppose it's somewhat of a Cinderella story for me personally.
 You see, before meeting the most wonderful man and falling in love, I never imagined I'd have a second child.

-—Young single mother, a string of jerks in her wake, bitter, fiercely independent, strong willed, and very VERY feisty.
+—I was a young single mother, a string of serious jerks in her wake, bitter, fiercely independent, strong willed, and VERY feisty.

-I had been through my own personal hell, and I came out smoldering.
+I had lived through my own personal hell, and I came out smoldering.

 My reconciliation, my story of grace, the fact that I eventually came to be a wife and a soon-to-be mother for a second time, is just as much a mystery to me as anyone.

 In May 2006, I was a month shy of 20 years old, newly married and VERY pregnant.
 The pregnancy was difficult.
 At 41 weeks, I was sent to the hospital for an induction, but suddenly found myself on the way to the operating room for an emergency c-section.